Sydney Metro: Earlier proposals

 The first proposals for a metro system in Sydney were put forward in 2001, when Co-ordinator-General of Rail Ron Christie released his "Long-term Strategic Plan for Rail" report, outlining long-term goals for the expansion of the rail network.
 He suggested that some "metro" lines—operationally independent from the existing network—should be constructed past 2020 due to capacity constraints.
 This was later dismissed by the New South Wales Government as only a "shopping list" of potential projects.

 The idea for a metro resurfaced in late 2007 when discussions about an underground 'Anzac Line' took place within the NSW Government.
 The line would have run from West Ryde in Sydney's northwest to Malabar in the southeast but did not come to fruition.
 In early 2008, following the shelving of various heavy rail expansion projects from the 2005 Metropolitan Rail Expansion Program (MREP), the Government officially announced the 37 km North West Metro.
 Expected to cost $12 billion, it would have linked Rouse Hill in Sydney's northwest with the CBD, with construction starting in 2010 and finishing in 2017.

-The construction of the North West Metro was however dependent on the privatisation of the electricity network, and after a change of the state's Premier in late 2008, it was cancelled due to budgetary concerns.
+The construction of the North West Metro was dependent upon the privatisation of the electricity network, but, after a change of the state's Premier in late 2008, it was cancelled due to budgetary concerns.
 Its replacement was the 9 km, $4 billion CBD Metro, a shortened route running from Rozelle in the inner-west and into the CBD through to Central railway station.
-Construction was scheduled to start in 2010, like its predecessor, but finished earlier in 2015.
+Construction was scheduled to start in 2010, like its predecessor, but would finish earlier in 2015.
 The CBD Metro was to have formed the "central spine" of a future metro network, with a planned West Metro extension to Westmead and Parramatta to be constructed soon after, subject to Federal funding.

-Reception to the plans was mixed, with Opposition leader Barry O'Farrell accusing the Premier of "making it up as he goes along" after costings weren't released until after the press conference, and criticism came from the Greens because the route seemed designed to pass through marginal electoral seats.
+Reception to the plans was mixed, with Opposition leader Barry O'Farrell accusing the Premier of "making it up as he goes along" after costings were not released until after the press conference; criticism came from the Greens because the route seemed designed to pass through marginal electoral seats.
 The Government's initial submission to Infrastructure Australia for funding was rejected due to "a lack of integrated planning".
-It was later revealed that the cost had jumped from $4 billion to $5.3 billion in six months, and internal estimates showed that the metro would run at only 15% of its maximum capacity.
+It was later revealed that the cost had jumped from $4 billion to $5.3 billion in six months, as well as that internal estimates showed that the metro would run at only 15% of its maximum capacity.

 The CBD Metro was cancelled in early 2010 after the Premier was deposed a few months before in 2009.
 The Government had spent almost $410 million on the project.
 The new Premier Kristina Keneally chose instead to focus on the expansion of the existing heavy rail network, including the North West Rail Link and South West Rail Link.